-Anxiety disorders, when coupled with addiction or substance use disorders, can compound or be increased.
+When coupled with addiction or substance use disorders, anxiety disorders can compound or increase.
+Our therapists and staff at La Jolla Recovery approach specific anxiety disorders to understand a client better.
 Dual diagnosis programs take into consideration mental health components as well as drug use disorders.
-Our therapists and staff at La Jolla Recovery approach the specific anxiety disorders in order to understand a client better.
-Those who have had resistance to depression treatment may now inquire about Spravato or Esketamine, medication assisted treatment with significant results for those suffering from depression.
+Those resistant to depression treatment may now inquire about Spravato or Esketamine, medication-assisted treatment with significant results for those suffering from depression.

 Substance Abuse Anxiety

-It is not uncommon for those suffering from anxiety to use other substances to self treat their anxiety such as alcohol.
-Given its nature as a depressant and impact on the prefrontal cortex and amygdala by soothing neurotransmitter activity, it might appear to provide a relaxation or calm effect yet not attend the roots of this anxiety or stress.
+It is common for those suffering from anxiety to use other substances to treat their mental illness, such as Xanax or alcohol.
+Given its nature as a depressant and its impact on the prefrontal cortex and amygdala by relaxing neurotransmitter activity, it might provide a relaxation or calm effect yet not attend to the roots of this anxiety or stress.

 Depression and Substance Abuse

 At La Jolla Recovery, anxiety therapy is a comprehensive approach to anxiety disorders in addition to substance abuse treatment.
 Given its nature as a depressant and its impact on the prefrontal cortex and amygdala by relaxing neurotransmitter activity, it might provide a relaxation or calm effect yet not attend to the roots of this anxiety or stress.
 Other medications or drugs such as benzos or opiates are frequently used with alcohol, only to leave a user depressed or emotionally down.